getify/grips/README.md

 ## Using the grips CLI

-grips comes with a node.js tool called "grips" (I know, creative, right!?), in the "bin/" directory, which is a CLI tool for compiling, initializing, and rendering templates.
+grips comes with a node.js tool called `grips` (I know, creative, right!?), in the "bin/" directory, which is a CLI tool for compiling, initializing, and rendering templates.

 Here are the options for the CLI tool: